Outreach-Organization/AgeoX-Docs/src/app/docs/heatmap-generation/page.md

    Remember, this file was downloaded from the google drive folder previously provided to you here: [Project Files](https://drive.google.com/drive/folders/1tVPbNnlWsZem3CviXxUAObnSZgv9GWk3).
    {% /callout %}

+   - Create a new folder and place the `env_setup.yml` file in it.
-   - Open a command line application (e.g., Command Prompt or PowerShell).
+   - Open the Anaconda command line application (Anaconda PowerShell).
    - Navigate to the folder containing `env_setup.yml`:
      ```bash
      cd C:\Path\To\Folder\Containing\YML\